KC (surname): History

-Dislodged by the Ghurid conquest of India and subsequent Delhi Sultanate, Brahmins from Gujarat, Maharashtra, Karnataka, Rajasthan, Punjab and North India began emigrating to the hills of western Nepal seeking refuge primarily after the 12th century CE where they encountered another Indo-Aryan tribe called Khasas.
-The progeny resulting from the unions of Brahmin men and Khas women were called Khatris.
+Dislodged by the Ghurid conquest of India and subsequent Delhi Sultanate, Brahmins from various regions of medieval India began emigrating to the hills of western Nepal primarily after the 12th century CE where they encountered another Indo-Aryan peoples called Khas.
+The progeny resulting from the marriages of Brahmin men and Khas women were called Khatris.
+Throughout the subsequent centuries, the nomenclature associated with this social tradition continued and the descendants of Brahmin fathers and a Kshatriya (Chhetri) mothers were ascribed as "Khatri or Khatri Chhetri", and were categorized as Hindu sacred thread-wearing Tagadhari Kshatriyas of Nepal.